Linaro/website/_posts/previous/2015-06-25-linaro-15-06-release-available-for-download.md

 author: linaro
 category: blog
 date: 2015-06-25 16:53:03
-description:
-  Linaro's 15.06 release is now available for download.
+description: Linaro's 15.06 release is now available for download.
 See the detailed highlights of this release and an overview of what has been accomplished by each team along with all available software downloads.
-excerpt:
-  Linaro's 15.06 release is now available for download.
+excerpt: Linaro's 15.06 release is now available for download.
 See the detailed highlights of this release and an overview of what has been accomplished by each team along with all available software downloads.
 layout: post
 link: /blog/linaro-15-06-release-available-for-download/
 slug: linaro-15-06-release-available-for-download
 tags:
-  - Releases
-  - android
-  - Armv8
-  - Engineering cycle
-  - Evaluation builds
+- Android
-  - kernel
+- Kernel
 - Linaro
 - Linux
-  - Linux on Arm
+- Linux On Arm
 - Open Source
-  - release
-  - release cycle
-  - software
-  - ubuntu
+- Software
 title: Linaro 15.06 Release Available for Download
 wordpress_id: 8829
 ---